magento/devdocs/guides/v2.3/extension-dev-guide/webapi/request-processor-pool.md

 `asyncBulkSchema` | `Magento\WebapiAsync\Controller\Rest\VirtualType\AsynchronousBulkSchemaRequestProcessor` | `async/bulk/schema` | Currently not used.
 Reserved for future use.

 {: .bs-callout .bs-callout-info }
-`async` and `asyncBulk` are sharing the same processor but have different url patterns.
+`async` and `asyncBulk` share the same processor but have different URL patterns.

 ## Create a new processor